novica/bioinf-bloggers/README.md

+# bioinf-bloggers

 A planet-like static website to track bioinformatics blogs around the world

+New blogs can be added with a PR on `feeds.txt` file.